helenpham0229/helenpham0229.github.io/_posts/2021-02-27-project_3_customer_churn_prediction.markdown

 This project used the churn in telecoms dataset, which can be found in this repo (customer_churn_data.csv), and on kaggle via this [link](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset/code).
 This dataset included 21 columns and 3333 unique values.
 It was already clean with no outliers or null values.

 ## Scrub & Explore
 In this portion, We learned that the churn percentage is about 14% or 483 out of 3333 customers.
 And we are going to explore different factors that can potentially lead to the mentioned rate.
-Here, I wonly highlight some interesting findings.
+Here, I only highlight some interesting findings.
 You can find more details in the notebook.

 ### Account Length
 We can see that account_length doesn't seem to have a significant effect whether a customer leaves the company or not because we have similar mean values and standard deviations for account length.